-Between May 22nd and 26th, 2014, it was organized one of the biggest events concerning so called ‘Swing Dance’ scene for years in New York.
+Between May 22nd and 26th, 2014, one of the biggest events for years as to so-called ‘Swing Dance’ scene was organized in New York.
 The event obviously gathered about 2,000-3,000 enthusiasts at least from 47 different countries.
 The late Frankie Manning had passed five years ago, only one month before his 95th birthday which also was celebrated in New York in May 2009.

-After asking opinions about the latter, Frankie100 event, the common tenor has been that the event was well-organized.
+After asking about opinions of the latter, Frankie100 event, the general tenor has been that the event was well-organized.
 Both Old Timers and newcomers of the scene have stressed that.
-The obvious purpose of the event was to bring together different parties in the name of celebration of the man, who has been claimed to contribute so much in the “Swing Dance” scene during decades.
+The obvious purpose of the event was to bring together different parties in the name of celebration of the man who has been claimed to contribute so much to the “Swing Dance” scene during decades.
 Even The New York Times published an article on May 24th, 2014, where the picture label stated, “The Festival is named for Frankie Manning, a Lindy Hop creator”.
-Indeed, in the main text of the article, it is stated more modest that Manning was only “one of its early creators”.
+Indeed, in the main text of the article, it is stated more modestly that Manning was only “one of its early creators”.
 It should be noted that Manning never claimed, at least, in public that he was the creator of The Lindy Hop.
 Also all existing evidence does not support this.

-The article talks about “the revival of The Lindy Hop”, in which were participated dancers from California, Britain and Sweden.
-Oddly, the article passes the New York connection and does not even mention Larry Schulz, who found Albert ‘Al’ Minns from the Mama Lou Parks event in 1981, and brought him to downtown Manhattan to teach The Lindy Hop in summer 1982, without forgetting other events, where he got Albert Minns to perform.
+The article talks about “the revival of The Lindy Hop”, in which were participated dancers from California, Britain, and Sweden.
+Oddly, the article passes the New York connection and does not even mention Larry Schulz who found Albert ‘Al’ Minns in the Mama Lou Parks event in 1981, and brought him to downtown Manhattan to teach The Lindy Hop in summer 1982, without forgetting other events, where he got Albert Minns to perform.
 That happened a couple of years before the Swedes brought Minns to Sweden to teach The Lindy Hop in October 1984.
 Some say that Minns’ visit was the real start of The Lindy Hop in Sweden.
-It also should be noted that it was not even Larry Schulz, who “found” Minns before the Swedes.
-Historian and Academic Sally Sommer suggested to Schulz to come to the event for seeing a remarkable dancer.
-Minns also had become activate, where teaching is concerned, before Larry Schulz met him.
+It also should be noted that it was not even Larry Schulz who “found” Minns before the Swedes.
+Historian and academic Sally Sommer suggested to Schulz to visit the Mama Lou Parks event for seeing a remarkable dancer.
+Minns also had become activate, as far as teaching is concerned, before Larry Schulz met him.
 Thus, although Larry Schulz’s part was remarkable, where the activation of Albert Minns’ career in the 1980s is concerned, Albert Minns, like other Old Timers, had not disappeared.
-He, like others, still danced The Lindy Hop through the decades.
-So, what did the newcomers really reinvent or rediscovery in the 1980s?
+He, like others, still did The Lindy Hop through the decades.
+So, what did the newcomers really reinvent or rediscover in the 1980s?

 Although there exists a lot of evidence for Monaghan’s claim, it, however, did not worry the organizers of the Frankie100 panels to name their revival panel as “The Revival of The Lindy Hop”.
-The common tenor of the revival panelists was for bringing back the dance which had faded, and there were left only inferior and watered down versions.
-Only the leader of the panel, Lennart Westerlund credited Mama Lou Parks and her dancers for maintaining the performance version of The Lindy Hop during the decades (mainly between the 1960s and the 1980s) when the couple dancing was not in fashion.
-Also other panelist Darlene Gist, who was part of Norma Miller Dancers in the 1980s and who also worked with Mama Lou Parks Dancers, gave credit to George Sullivan who trained over 20 Harvest Moon Ball finalists, of which the most were Harvest Moon Ball Champions.
+The general tenor of the revival panelists was for bringing back the dance which had faded, and there were left only inferior and watered down versions before the revival.
+Only the leader of the panel, Lennart Westerlund, credited Mama Lou Parks and her dancers for maintaining the performance version of The Lindy Hop in the decades (mainly between the 1960s and the 1980s) when partner dancing was not in fashion.
+Also a panelist Darlene Gist who was part of Norma Miller Dancers in the 1980s, and who also worked with Mama Lou Parks Dancers, gave credit to George Sullivan who trained over 20 Harvest Moon Ball finalists, the most of which were Harvest Moon Ball Champions.

 Otherwise the panelists concentrated on stressing the “fact” that they brought back the proper versions of the dance, which mostly had faded from the scene.
 Some of the comments even made George Sullivan, who sat next to me, to look at me like what these people are talking about.
 He was there during the decades, when, it is claimed, The Lindy Hop did not exist at all, and suddenly he hears that what he did: danced and trained the Champions was nothing compared to what these newcomers did later.

-The Apollo Theater event in the beginning of the Frankie100 included the fundamental truth, that you cannot do only one thing for the whole show.
-Instead of performing only The Lindy Hop, the show contained various Authentic Jazz Dance forms, in addition to The Lindy.
-Thus also honoring the environment of the dance during the decades when Frankie was active in the past.
+The Apollo Theater event in the beginning of the Frankie100 included the fundamental truth that you cannot do only one thing for the whole show.
+Instead of performing only The Lindy Hop, the show contained various Authentic Jazz Dance forms, in addition to The Lindy Hop.
+Thus also honoring the environment of the dance in the decades when Frankie was active in the past.
 At the time different Jazz Dance forms and practitioners affected each other.
 It was not only about The Lindy Hop.
 According to different sources, thanks for this goes to Chester Whitmore who had put the pieces together for the show.
-The various forms of the dance showcased a lot of talent.
+The various forms of Jazz Dance presented at the Apollo Theatre showcased a lot of talent.
 When once again asked from the Old Timers, the overall tenor concerning the show was that “it was good”.
-The more profound analysis, however, revealed that there were differences between the performers, when observing Old Timers’ reactions in the audience.
-It was striking to see how some of The Old Timers did not applaud for example to the “Swedish kids” whose performance in the show was otherwise praised by others who were not strictly Lindy Hoppers in the past.
-As one of these Old Timers told me later, that they “did too many mistakes.
+The more profound analysis, however, revealed that there were differences between the performers when observing Old Timers’ reactions in the audience.
+It was striking to see how some of the Old Timers did not applaud, for example, the “Swedish kids” whose performance in the show was otherwise praised by others who were not strictly Lindy Hoppers in the past.
+One of these Old Timers told me later that they “did too many mistakes.
 They had shortcuts.
 They have not practiced enough.
 We practiced differently.”
-Also there were other Old Timers who stated the same.
+There were also other Old Timers who stated the same.
 In spite of that, one of “Swedish kids” told in Facebook how they practiced for six months for the show, and they were praised for their performance.
 Maybe next time these kids have to practice longer and better.

 Basically, it seems that also “Swing Dance history” follows “Swing Dance” as the branch where mistakes are allowed, and it is the most important to have fun.
 The serious attitude is not appreciated among most of the enthusiasts.
-So, you can twist the facts into the form you want and make your own kind of history writing like it seems to be the case, when taking a look at the current Facebook sites and other Internet sites where historical “facts” are stated.
+So, you can twist the facts into the form you want and make your own kind of history writing as it seems to be the case when taking a look at the current Facebook sites and other Internet sites where historical “facts” are stated.
 The author of this article recently participated in a bitter debate in one of those sites.
 Some of the opponents began to post threatening messages which included personal facts.
 The safest way was delete my comments concerning the recently published study where the author of the study has serious methodological weaknesses.
 That was not first time as the author of this article has got “hate mail” from various parties.
-They rather posted these personal attacks than defied the study especially by bringing out its merits.
-Does that mean that they stay uncertain what are really the merits of the study compared to already existing research about the subject?
-Anyway, are these hostile, personality targeting attacks the way so-called ‘Swing Dance’ community really works?
+They rather posted these personal attacks than defended the study, especially by bringing out its merits.
+Does that mean that they stay uncertain what are really the merits of the study compared to other existing studies on the subject?
+Anyway, are these hostile, persona targeting attacks the way so-called ‘Swing Dance’ community really works?

-What comes to the Frankie100 Research Roundtable, it was a hard fought battle.
+When it comes to the Frankie100 Research Roundtable, it was a hard fought battle.
 When the author of this article suggested not to talk about ‘Vernacular Jazz Dance’, which has not had a proper definition, he got only the answer that it cannot be changed and vernacular does not mean only ‘ordinary’.
 That came after when the author of this article suggested that ‘ordinary’ is not a correct term to describe complex Jazz Dance techniques.
 It was also told to him that ‘vernacular’ can also mean ‘native’.
 So, it is a correct term, and there is no need for further discussion.
 Period.
 Well, if ‘vernacular’ means native, it is then ‘native jazz dance’.
 What is that?
-Where the U.S. is concerned, the Indians were only natives, who existed there originally.
-So did the Indians Jazz Dance?
-With all respect concerning their own dance culture, I, however, do not think so because jazz music did not even exist then, and the original connection comes from people whose origins are in Africa.
+As far as the U.S. is concerned, the Indians were only natives who existed there originally.
+So did the Indians do Jazz Dance?
+With all respect to their dance culture, I, however, do not think so because jazz music did not even exist then, and the original connection comes from people whose origins are in Africa.

 One of the reasons for the unwillingness to criticize current “Swing Dance” and “Swing Dance history” is probably money.
 Many of the practitioners of the branch seem to want to make money with people involved in the scene.
 It has been a big business for a while.
 Some people claim that you can earn even 700 dollars per day in the dance camps.
 Surely you can earn even 100 dollars per hour for private lessons.
 That is probably why many of the practitioners seem to keep telling how everything is good in the community.
 At the same time, they seem to ignore some of their Elders and keep classifying even social dancers into different skill levels, because of the dance classes, and thus scattering the scene into small pieces when the original social dance scene worked for incorporating different dancers onto the same dance floor.

-It is not exaggerated to claim that nowadays this “swing culture” is too often based on modified truths.
+It is not exaggerated to claim that nowadays this “swing culture” is too often based on “modified truths”.
 There have been “dance teachers” who have said that you are better than before when you leave the class.
-That is not usually true: Very few learn immediately.
-The most of the Old Timers, I have discussed with, have stated that you have to really practice to be good.
-There also are “teachers”, who claim to teach authentic styles.
-As mentioned before in one of the earlier articles, you only can be authentic in your own style.
-If someone claims, that he teaches ‘Savoy Style’, and has never been in the ballroom or has not even seen the building, how that is possible?
+That is not usually true: very few learn immediately.
+The most of the Old Timers, I have discussed with, have stated that you really have to practice to be good.
+There also are “teachers” who claim to teach authentic styles.
+As mentioned before in one of my articles, you only can be authentic in your own style.
+If someone claims that he or she teaches ‘Savoy Style’, and has never been in the ballroom, or has not even seen the building, how is that possible?